 IELTS Life Skill Test Format:

-There are two main parts in the IELTS Life Skills test.
+There are two main parts to the IELTS Life Skills test.

-The first part the test takers are expected to ask and answer question on everyday familiar topics.
+In the first part, the test takers are expected to ask and answer questions on everyday familiar topics.
 The common topics are given in the previous section of this article.

 The second part is a combined listening and speaking task.

 What is assessed in the IELTS Life Skills test?

 There are four assessment criteria in the IELTS Life Skills test: